 Cycling in Alcudia

 Do you enjoy cycling?
-This area is practically flat and has lanes adapted for the comfort and safety of cyclists, so we recommend that you explore the surrounding area by bike.
+Alcudia is a practically flat area with lanes adapted for the comfort and safety of cyclists, so we recommend that you explore the surrounding area by bicycle.

 Here we tell you how to travel by bicycle around Mallorca and how to rent a bike with a service that will bring it to you wherever you need it on the island, if you don’t have one.